msmsEngineeringClub/ProgrammingPrompts/Proficient/Week 3/Proficient_w3.md

 # 2] Fibonacci

-Create a function that take an integer, n, as an argument.
+Create a function that takes an integer, n, as an argument.
 Then it should return the nth number in the Fibonacci sequence.